jonm3D/h5xray/README.md

 # H5XRay
 Helping Python developers understand the structure and 'cloud-friendliness' of an HDF5 file.
+To best keep on top of updates, star/watch this repository.

 Inspired by the h5cloud project at the 2023 ICESat-2 Hackweek.